 The WERKRAUM Story

-In October 2018 the Werkraum turned three years old.
 In this article, Bianka, founder of the open workshop, tells you about dreams and doubts, initial euphoria and renovation hustle and bustle.
-The Werkraum has changed again and again in the past years and there is still no standstill in sight.
-Because we have far too much creativity and new ideas.
+The workshop has changed again and again in recent years and there is still no sign of a standstill.
+Because we have far too much creativity and new ideas for that.

 ...

-In October 2015 - just over three years ago - the Werkraum opened its doors to all Augsburgers.
-At this point, however, a good two years had already passed, during which the idea, concept and everything that had to be worked out by then had been prepared.
+In October 2015 - just over three years ago - the Werkraum opened its doors to all Augsburg residents.
+By this time, however, a good two years had already passed in which the idea, concept and everything that had to be worked out up to that point had been prepared.

-In this article, I would like to take you, dear reader, on a little journey back in time, back to the beginning, to where it all started.
+In this article, I would like to take you, dear reader, on a little journey through time, back to the beginning, where it all started.

 The idea in my head